 If you do, you may well be the modern version of an iconoclast, tearing away at the "conventional wisdom" that is the religious icon of the business world.

 Then there's the "think outside the box" stereotype?
-You know, the one that says that the only people able to "think outside the box are young (under 30, preferably under 25), thin, athletic (thus "energetic") and college graduates.
+You know, the one that says that the only people able to "think outside the box" are young (under 30, preferably under 25), thin, athletic (thus "energetic") and recent college graduates.
 Horse pucky!
 Each person is an individual, and very often those who don't fit the mold in various ways have a great deal of ingenuity and inventiveness to offer.
-After all, surviving in this industry without fitting the healthy yuppie stereotype takes a great deal of creativity!
+After all, surviving in this industry without fitting the healthy young male yuppie stereotype takes a great deal of creativity!

-The marked prejudice against older, disabled, or "undereducated" high tech workers cost the industry millions annually, as their young prodigies reinvent the wheel daily.
+The marked prejudice against older, disabled, minority or "undereducated" high tech workers costs the industry millions annually, as their young prodigies reinvent the wheel daily.
 By the time they are seasoned enough to be willing to look at what has been done by others, they are on the way out the door to make room for younger whiz kids.
 How many 40 and 50 year old programmers and engineers does YOUR high tech company have??

-These poor unfortunates often take the job for what would be a princely sum in their homeland, only to find that they can barely afford a place to live in the Valley!!
+There are not enough whiz kids just out of college to meet the demand for punks with shiny new degrees.
+Instead of retraining older programmers in new languages and techniques, these companies claim "shortage" and pressure Washington to allow them to hire cheaper labor from overseas on H1B visas.
+These unfortunate people often take the job for what would be a princely sum in their homeland, only to find that they can barely afford a place to live in the US, especially Silicon Valley!!
 Then they find that if they want to stay, they can't change jobs, or even get a promotion without having to start the green card process all over again!
 Can you say "Indentured Servants", at best?

 Page created: March 28, 2000.
-Page last changed/tweaked on 08/20/2002
+Page last changed/tweaked on 03/20/2022